bbroder-algo/go-algorand/crypto/statetrie/README.md

-The state trie, commonly known as a prefix tree, is a tree-like data structure used for storing an associative array where the keys are sequences of 4-bit bytes (nibbles) and the values are SHA-512/256 hashes of the key values.
+The state trie, commonly known as a prefix tree, is a tree-like data structure used for storing an associative array where the keys are sequences of 4-bit bytes (Nibbles) and the values are SHA-512/256 hashes of the key values.

 Each node of the trie contains a cryptographic hash of itself and any children nodes.
 This design ensures that the entire structure is tamper-evident, as a